Local duality in algebra and topology: Local duality for comodules

 and from the equivalence of $\IndCoh_{\fX}^{\cI-\textrm{tors}}$ and $\IndCoh_{\fX}^{\cI-\textrm{comp}}$ at the bottom, we obtain the following local duality result:

 \begin{thm} Let $\fX$ be an algebraic stack with a fixed presentation $P\colon\Spec(A)\to \fX$.
 If $\cF,\cG \in \IndCoh_{\fX}$, there is an equivalence

 natural in each variable. \end{thm}

-From \Cref{lem:AIcompact} we see that a sufficient condition for $\cO_{\fX}/\cI$ to be compact is that $\cI$ is locally generated by a finite invariant regular sequence.
+From \Cref{lem:AIcompact} we see that a sufficient condition for $\cO_{\fX}/\cI$ to be compact is that the ideal $I$ corresponding to $\cI$ is generated by a finite invariant regular sequence.
 For the next result, we recall the following definition. \begin{defn} An algebraic stack $\fX$ is called Noetherian if there exists a presentation $\Spec(A) \to \fX$ with $A$ Noetherian. \end{defn}

 Then, \Cref{prop:identtorsfun} takes the form:

 \begin{cor} Suppose $\cI$ is a Noetherian algebraic stack, locally generated by a finite regular sequence, then we have a natural equivalence

 for all $\cF \in \IndCoh_{\fX}$. \end{cor}